Who Is This Credit Card Best For?

 How to Get the Most Out of This Card

-The fastest way to earn award flights is to use your card for all your regular purchases to rack up points, but especially for purchases made through Southwest.com since you earn 2 points per $1 spent on airfare, hotels, and rental cars.
+If you sign up for this card, spend at least $1,000 within three months to earn the 40,000 new cardholder bonus.
+Going forward, the fastest way to earn award flights is to use your card for all your regular purchases to rack up points, but especially for purchases made through Southwest.com since you earn 2 points per $1 spent on airfare, hotels, and rental cars.

 Alternatively, to earn even more points on other kinds of travel as well as at least some of your regular spending, consider pairing this card with the Chase Sapphire Preferred and Chase Sapphire Reserve, which offer more points on all travel purchases as well as dining.
 Both cards let you transfer points 1:1 to Southwest and other partners.

 When it comes time to redeem your points, focus on airfare, where your points are worth 1.49 cents each.
 No other Rapid Rewards redemption option comes close.
 Also, keep an eye out for the airline’s frequent sales.
 When prices go down, so do award fares, and you may be able to snag a great deal if you act fast.